 Through the SRA process, the likelihood and impact of the identified risks are assessed, taking into account (the effectiveness of) risk mitigating measures and planned improvement actions.
-Information from other processes1 is used to gain additional insights into the likelihood and impact.
-One single risk scenario takes multiple risks into account.
-In this manner, the risk scenarios provide (further) insights into risk interdependencies.
+Information from other processes is used to gain additional insights into the likelihood and impact.
+One single risk priority can take multiple risks into account.
+In this manner, the risk priorities provide (further) insights into risk interdependencies.